codesandtags/blog/source/_posts/en/fundamentals-of-software-architecture-part-3.md

 1. **What is another name for the microkernel architecture style?**

-🤓 ...
+🤓 The microkernel architecture style is also known as the plug-in architecture style.

-2. **Under what situations is it OK for plug-in components to be dependent on other plug-in components?**
+1. **Under what situations is it OK for plug-in components to be dependent on other plug-in components?**

-🤓 ...
+🤓 It's OK for plug-in components to be dependent on other plug-in components when the plug-in components are part of the same architecture quantum.

-3. **What are some of the tools and frameworks that can be used to manage plug-ins?**
+2. **What are some of the tools and frameworks that can be used to manage plug-ins?**

-🤓 ...
+🤓 Open Service Gateway Initiative (OSGi) for Java, Penrose (Java), Jigsaw (Java), or Prism (.NET).

-4. **What would you do if you had a third-party plug-in that didn’t conform to the standard plug-in contract in the core system?**
+3. **What would you do if you had a third-party plug-in that didn’t conform to the standard plug-in contract in the core system?**

-🤓 ...
+🤓 You would create an adapter to convert the third-party plug-in to conform to the standard plug-in contract in the core system.

-5. **Provide two examples of the microkernel architecture style.**
+4. **Provide two examples of the microkernel architecture style.**

-🤓 ...
+- Eclipse IDE
+- Jira
+- Jenkins
+- Backstage (Spotify)

-6. **Is the microkernel architecture style technically partitioned or domain partitioned?**
+5. **Is the microkernel architecture style technically partitioned or domain partitioned?**

-🤓 ...
+🤓 Microkernel architecture can be either technically partitioned or domain partitioned.

-7. **Why is the microkernel architecture always a single architecture quantum?**
+1. **Why is the microkernel architecture always a single architecture quantum?**

-🤓 ...
+🤓 The microkernel architecture is always a single architecture quantum because the core system is the only component that is not a plug-in.

-8. **What is domain/architecture isomorphism?**
+7. **What is domain/architecture isomorphism?**

-🤓 ...
+Domain/architecture isomorphism is a concept that compares the shape of a problem domain with the shape of an architecture style, and determines how well they match.
+It is based on the mathematical term isomorphism, which means equal in form or shape.
+The idea is that different problems have different shapes, and different architectures have different shapes, and some shapes fit better than others

 ---